Marissa Roth

 LACP: What do you love most about teaching?

 MR: There are many things that I love about teaching, but interacting with the students probably tops my list.
 I find that I learn from my students as well as offer instruction to them.
 I enjoy doing the research preparing for a new class, but also love being out on a street shooting session with students.
-The most rewarding part is seeing the growth in the student’s work, watching their creative process take shape and the seeing the end results whether it’s a well realized photo essay or the beginnings of a meaningful documentary project.
+The most rewarding part is seeing the growth in the student’s work, watching their creative process take shape and then seeing the end results whether it’s a well realized photo essay or the beginnings of a meaningful documentary project.

 LACP: What advice would you give someone who is thinking about making a career in photography?

 MR: Firstly, I would say, you really have to want to be a photographer in your guts and soul.
 It’s not an intellectual journey.
-It’s a physical journey and one that will stretch you into directions you didn’t even know you had.
+It’s a physical and instinctual journey and one that will stretch you into directions you didn’t even know you had.
 It won’t come easily or instantly.
 Being a photographer and having a career is about life and time.
 The experiences, both technical and creative, accumulate and evolve over the years.
 It’s an interesting, exciting journey as long as you don’t expect a predictable straight-line career path.
-My simple advice is, be tenacious and work hard no matter what you do, if its a career in photography or something else.
+My simple advice is, be tenacious and work hard no matter what you do, if it’s a career in photography or something else.